 J.D.
 Course 137 | 3 credit hours

-Prerequisite: Prior enrollment in one or more of the following courses: Copyright Law or Trademark Law.
+Prerequisite: Prior enrollment in one or both of the following courses: Copyright Law or Trademark and Unfair Competition Law.